rabidaudio/synthesizer/README.md

   - Could be externally controlled, e.g. iPad
     - save space and iterate on features
     - allow it to be used as a drum machine too
+- Need some good percussive effects
+  - 808 would be a good reference
 - White noise generator?
 - Sample+Hold?
   - combined with white noise creates RNG
   - alternatively sequencer could do RNG digitally
   - random is a lot more interesting if it can quantize
+    - quantization is a lot cheaper in digital
   - S+H has little use to me outside of random
 - Delay, overdrive, etc. are gimmicky and not useful, can be done via effects pedals